-- (i) Pending resolution of the respective proceedings, it is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above as it is determinable only on receipt of judgements/decisions pending with various forums/authorities. - (ii) The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed as contingent liabilities where applicable, in its financial statements.
+(i) Pending resolution of the respective proceedings, it is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above as it is determinable only on receipt of judgements/decisions pending with various forums/authorities.

+(ii) The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed as contingent liabilities where applicable, in its financial statements.
 The Company does not expect the outcome of these proceedings to have a materially adverse effect on its financial position.
-The Company does not expect any reimbursements in respect of the above contingent liabilities. - (iii) Pursuant to recent judgement by the Hon'ble Supreme Court dated February 28, 2019, it was held that basic wages, for the purpose of provident fund, to include special allowances which are common for all employees.
+The Company does not expect any reimbursements in respect of the above contingent liabilities.

+(iii) Pursuant to recent judgement by the Hon'ble Supreme Court dated 28 February 2019, it was held that basic wages, for the purpose of provident fund, to include special allowances which are common for all employees.
 However, there is uncertainty with respect to the applicability of the judgement and year from which the same applies.

 Owing to the aforesaid uncertainty and pending clarification from the authorities in this regard, the Company has not recognised any provision for the previous years.
 Further, management also believes that the impact of the same on the Company will not be material.

+Infinite Water Solutions Private Limited Notes to the financial statements for the year ended 31 March 2023 (All amounts are Rs. in Lakh, unless otherwise stated)

-Note 35 - Related Party Disclosures
+35. Related Party Disclosures